 I don't like what he did to his wives.

-What he did is well, you know, delivering that divorce decree to his wife while she's in bed with cancer.
+What he did is, well, you know, delivering that divorce decree to his wife while she's in bed with cancer.

-Well, I said that never happened.
+Well, I said it never happened.

 Well, I don't care.